Mirantis/mke-docs/content/docs/getting-started/create-cluster.md

 {{< callout type="info" >}}

-For information on how to create a cluster in an airgapped environment, refer to  airgap MKE 4 installation, refer to [Offline installation](../offline-installation).
+For information on how to create a cluster in an airgapped environment, refer to [Offline installation](../offline-installation).

 {{< /callout >}}